 USPTO Issues New Subject Matter Eligibility Guidance: Software Patents Are Dead!
-Long Live Software Patents!Added by Philip McKay in Articles & Publications, Intellectual Property and Patent Law on February 19, 2019
+Long Live Software Patents!Added by Philip McKay in Articles & Blogs, Intellectual Property and Patent Law on February 19, 2019

 Patent subject matter eligibility, and particularly the patent eligibility of various software related inventions, has been the subject of significant debate, confusion, and attention over the past decade.
 Recently, much of that attention has focused on how to apply the U.S. Supreme Court’s framework for evaluating patent eligibility, set forth in the Alice Corp. v.
 CLS Bank Int’l decision, to determine the patent eligibility of various ideas, including, most notably, software related inventions.
 In short, properly applying the Alice Corp. v.
 CLS Bank Int’l decision in a consistent manner to determine software patent eligibility has proven to be very difficult, and has caused uncertainty in this extremely import area of human endeavor.
 The confusion created by the Alice Corp. v.
 CLS Bank Int’l decision can be readily observed by a quick survey of the literally thousands of Internet articles on the subject ranging from pronouncements of “the death of software patents” to determinations that the Alice Corp. v.
 CLS Bank Int’l decision represents no real change to the heart of the law.